-66.-(1) The capital of a society may be raised by all or any of the following means:
+66. The capital of a society may be raised by all or any of the following means:

-- (a) entrance fees which are not refundable except in cases where an application for membership has been rejected; - (b) ordinary shares subscribed and paid up by members; - (c) permanent shares subscribed and paid up by institutional members; - (d) in the case of credit societies - (i) subscription capital; and

-- (ii) other deposits from members which are withdrawable subject to conditions laid down in the by-laws; - (e) deposits or loans from non-members subject to such restrictions as are laid down in this Act and in the by-laws; - (f) donations made by third persons except that no donations from any foreign source, whether offered directly or otherwise, may be received by a society without the Registrar's prior approval.
+- (a) entrance fees which are not refundable except in cases where an application for membership has been rejected; - (b) ordinary shares subscribed and paid up by members; - (c) permanent shares subscribed and paid up by institutional members; - (d) in the case of credit societies - (i) subscription capital; and - (ii) other deposits from members which are withdrawable subject to conditions laid down in the by-laws; - (da) bonds or debentures issued by the society subject to such restrictions as are laid down in this Act and in the by-laws; [Act 17 of 2024 wef 18/07/2024] - (e) deposits or loans from non-members subject to such restrictions as are laid down in this Act and in the by-laws; - (f) donations made by third persons except that no donations from any foreign source, whether offered directly or otherwise, may be received by a society without the Registrar's prior approval.